kubeckaj/JKCS.py-Manual/docs/source/JKCSSetupAndInstallation.rst

    .. code:: bash

-      sh setup.sh         #for Puhti users
+      sh setup.sh puhti   #for Puhti users
       sh setup.sh grendel #for Grendel users
       sh setup.sh mahti   #for Mahti users

 .. note::

-   If you need to resetup the JKCS use the :guilabel:`-r` argument, e.g.:
+   If you need to resetup the JKCS use :guilabel:`-r` or :guilabel:`-r2`, e.g.:

    .. code:: bash

-      sh setup.sh -r grendel
+      sh setup.sh -r grendel   #reinstall python lins and rewrites ~/.JKCSusersetup.txt sh setup.sh -r2 grendel  #only rewrites ~/.JKCSusersetup.txt

 If all paths are well setup in ``~/.JKCSusersetup.txt`` can be checked by: